veerrajukakarla434/vrk-core-java-programming/Part2_CoreJava_Interview_Questions.md

 #### final keyword :

-* final is a keyword which is used to make a variable or a method or a class as ìunchangeableì.
+* final is a keyword which is used to make a variable or a method or a class as ‚Äúunchangeable‚Äú.
 In simple terms,

-A variable which is declared as final, itís value can not be changed once it is initialized.
+A variable which is declared as final, it‚Äôs value can not be changed once it is initialized.

 ```Java
 final int i = 10;    //final variable